K-S-K/CV/Articles/37_LocalAI/Article.md

 ![The User Interface](Images/Fig_03_UI_Embedded.png)

 **Fig. 2** An embedded development conversation.
-The project context is set up to assume embedded systems domain, which shapes the model's default assumptions about what I'm asking.
+The project context is set up to assume the embedded systems domain, which shapes the model's default assumptions about what I'm asking.

 ---